Explicit Universal and Approximate-Universal Kernels on Compact Metric Spaces: Introduction

-From a theoretical standpoint, Reproducing Kernel Hilbert Spaces (RKHS) introduced by Aronszajn \cite{aronszajn1950theory} have been the object of several monographs \cite{scholkopf2002learning,christmann2008support,saitoh2016theory}.
-Some questions remain open, in particular constructing suitable kernels on non-euclidean metric spaces is a challenging problem that is the subject of ongoing research.
+Some theoretical questions remain open, in particular constructing suitable kernels on non-euclidean metric spaces is a challenging problem that is the subject of ongoing research.
 For compact metric spaces, \cite{christmann2010universal} show the existence of universal kernels (i.e. such that the associated RKHS is dense in the space of continuous functions) when the space is continuously embedded into a separable Hilbert space, and \cite{steinwart2021strictly} relate the notions of universality and strictly proper kernel scores.
 On complete Riemannian manifolds, \cite{jayasumana2015kernel} observe (Theorem 6.2) that the natural Gaussian kernel $k(x,y) = \exp(-s\ d(x,y)^2)$ is indeed a kernel only in the very restricted case where the manifold is isometric to $\R^d$.
 On Hilbert and Banach spaces, \cite{ziegel2024characteristic} introduce radial kernels and show universality-adjacent properties.
 Regarding universality, \cite{micchelli2006universal} study conditions on the feature maps that ensure universality.

 Our contribution first consists in an \textit{explicit} construction of universal kernels on a compact metric space $(\X, d_\X)$, in some sense extending \cite{christmann2010universal} whose construction is not explicit and relied on the existence of an embedding.
 The constructed kernels use known kernels known as \textit{Taylor} and \textit{radial} kernels, which are defined on compact subsets of separable Hilbert spaces.
 Noticing that our kernels are not tractable in practice, we introduce a notion of \textit{approximate universality} and construct other explicit kernels that are approximately universal and tractable.